 Oasis Presenters

-Monika Ellis, OSB Retreat and Spiritual Director Masters in Education Laura Swan, OSB Retreat and Spiritual Director Masters in Theological Studies Masters in Church Ministry & Renewal Lucy Wynkoop, OSB Retreat and Spiritual Director Master in Theology, concentration in Scripture Masters in Theology, concentration in Monastic Studies Anna-Camille Wooden, OSB Retreat Leader, Master of Education Commissioned Centering Prayer Presenter Sonja Weber, OSB Retreat Leader Paz Vital, OSB Retreat Leader and Spiritual Direction
+Monika Ellis, OSB Retreat and Spiritual Director Masters in Education Laura Swan, OSB Retreat and Spiritual Director Masters in Theological Studies Masters in Church Ministry & Renewal Anna-Camille Wooden, OSB Retreat Leader, Master of Education Commissioned Centering Prayer Presenter Sonja Weber, OSB Retreat Leader Paz Vital, OSB Retreat Leader and Spiritual Direction Clinical Pastoral Education, Chaplain Master in Theology and Ministry

 Pamela Bradburn